-This run of exceptional fine weather is nearing its conclusion but when I staggered into the hut last night my Moderate Effort premise loomed, ie, assume you are not zipping by this way again, the Rakeahua valley is not so easy to access—unless you make use of the water taxi, in which case you can be delivered without raising a sweat to the landing 150m from the hut door, not even a swamp to traverse—so it’s worth making that effort to see things along the way, there may not be any next time.
+This run of exceptionally fine weather is nearing its conclusion but when I staggered into the hut last night my Moderate Effort premise loomed, ie, assume you are not zipping by this way again, the Rakeahua valley is not so easy to access—unless you make use of the water taxi, in which case you can be delivered without raising a sweat to the landing 150 m from the hut door, not even a swamp to traverse—so it’s worth making that effort to see things along the way, there may not be any next time.

 The views from Mt Rakeahua are the full 360º, plonked in the middle of the island relatively isolated from any other high ground.

 On a fine day.

-On the other hand a weather bomb is supposed to be dropping, snow to sea level, a huge dump of rain and I have two 5 hour days to cross the most boggy landscape on the island, low lying territory big-time.
+On the other hand, a weather bomb is supposed to be dropping, snow to sea level, a huge dump of rain, and I have two 5 hour days to cross the boggiest landscape on the island, low-lying territory big-time.

 I warm to the hut and think, what the hell, those weather forecasts have proved, mostly, over-alarmist, maybe it’ll arrive late, I’ll climb the hill if it looks okay in the morning.
 As it turned out, not a cloud in the morning, well, a few around, I’m sticking around in this great little hut for another night and will deal with the consequences: might get wet.

-The walk up the well marked track proves my thoughts from yesterday: not much traffic, not much chopping of the vegetation, a fabulous walk, always on an incline, it’s a 680 m climb up, not so far, but for the most part a reasonable gradient, helps not to have a pack.
+The walk up the well-marked track proves my thoughts from yesterday: not much traffic, not much chopping of the vegetation, a fabulous walk, always on an incline.
+It’s a 680 m climb up, not so far, but for the most part, a reasonable gradient, which helps not to have a pack.
 I startle two kiwis on the way and come across another feathered species that completely baffles me in identification but later learn are southern NZ dotterels.